vignettes/SingleStudies.Rmd

 ## <chr> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>

-## 1 Exposure of interest 1000 1.15 1.12 1.19 0.143 0.0143
+## 1 Exposure of interest 1000 1.54 1.43 1.66 0.432 0.0385

 Often both the rate of exposure and the outcome change with age, and can even depend on the season or calendar time in general (e.g. rates may be higher in 2021 compared to 2020).
 This may lead to confounding and may bias our estimates.
 To correct for this we can include age, season, and/or calendar time into the model.

 For computational reasons we assume the effect of age, season, and calendar time are constant within each calendar month.
 We assume that the rate from one month to the next can be different, but we also assume that subsequent months have somewhat similar rates.
-This is implemented by using cubic spline functions.
+This is implemented by using spline functions.

-1. Example of how a spline is used for seasonality: within a month,
+Figure 1.
+Example of how a spline is used for seasonality: within a month, the risk attributable to seasonality is assumed to be constant, but from month to month the risks are assumed to follow a cyclic quadratic spline.

-Note that the by default all people that have the outcome will be used to estimate the effect of age, seasonality, and calendar time on the outcome, so not just the people exposed to the drug of interest.
+Note that by default all people that have the outcome will be used to estimate the effect of age, seasonality, and calendar time on the outcome, so not just the people exposed to the drug of interest.
 Adjusting for age typically only makes sense for small children, where a small difference in age can still make a big difference (remember: we are modeling the effect of age in each person by themselves, not the effect of age across persons).
-Since age and calendar time are often hard to fit simultaneously, it is often best to only mode seasonality, and calendar time, like this:
+Since age and calendar time are often hard to fit simultaneously, it is often best to only model seasonality and calendar time, like this:

 seasonalityCovariateSettings <- createSeasonalityCovariateSettings(seasonKnots = 5)